dojo/framework/docs/en/resource/supplemental.md

 });
 ```

-### resource factory with data
+### Passing a resource factory with data

-A resource factory with data is the approach you would use when you wish to side load data into the resource.
-This will commonly be used when working in an in memory data array and a memory template as it allows the resource data to be reloaded when the data passed is changed.
+A resource factory with data is the approach used when data needs to be sideloaded into the resource.
+This will commonly be used when working with an in-memory data array and a memory template, as it allows the resource data to be reloaded when the provided data is changed.

 ```tsx
 import { DataTemplate, createResource } from '@dojo/framework/core/resource';